Welcome to the Applied Machine Learning Group at Northeastern

 Carla E. Brodley

-Dean - Khoury College of Computer and Information Sciences
+Dean - Khoury College of Computer Sciences

 Removing confounding factors via constraint-based clustering: An application to finding homogeneous groups of multiple sclerosis patients